gabis96/ML-models-comparison/README.md

     │   └── visualization  <- Scripts to create exploratory and results oriented visualizations │       └── visualize.py
     │
-    └── tox.ini            <- tox file with settings for running tox; see tox.readthedocs.io
+    └── requirements.txt   <- The requirements file for reproducing the analysis environment (pip freeze > requirements.txt)

 ## Dataset
 The World Happiness Report is a landmark survey of the state of global happiness that ranks 156 countries by how happy their citizens perceive themselves to be.